fravila08/Django-Revamp/assessment-3/README.md

         - Returns on DELETE `{"success": f"{name} has been deleted"}`

-#### **Search page**
-A user is able to search for a specific product by name.
-- Suggested route: `/search/<:search_string>`
-- Site navigation link to homepage.
-- If product exists, display product information.
-If product is not available, display an appropriate message.

 ## Important Grading Information
 - Your assessment, regardless of completion status, must be submitted by the deadline.